Tensor Denoising via Amplification and Stable Rank Methods: Amplification and Stable Rank Denoising

 \subsection{Stable Slice Rank Denoising}

-Slice rank was introduced in \cite{blasiak2016cap} in relation to the cap set problem.
+As noted in Section \ref{sec:decompdenoising}, a degenerate tensor $\mathcal{T}$ of rank $r$ may not have a best rank $k<r$ approximation for a given rank $k$.
+In such cases, a tensor may be approximated to any desired precision by rank $j<k$ tensors.
+This is problematic for iterative approaches to tensor approximation, such as in the decomposition-based approaches to tensor denoising.
+This is due to the set of all tensors for a given rank $r$ not being closed with respect to the Zariski topology \cite{de2008tensor}.
+Slice rank is an alternative definition of tensor rank that was introduced in \cite{blasiak2016cap} in relation to the cap set problem.
+Unlike the regular notion of tensor rank, slice rank is Zariski closed, thus can circumvent the issue of tensor degeneracy.
 Following Tao \cite{slicerank}, the \textit{slice rank} of a tensor $\mathcal{T}$ is the least non-negative integer $srk$ such that $\mathcal{T}$ is a sum of tensors with slice rank 1, i.e., $\mathcal{T}=\sum_{i=1}^r \mathcal{T}_i$, where $\mathcal{T}_i$ is contained in the tensor product space